Paranormal Romance is the subgenre of romance

 - The Vampire Diaries series

-- Viridian Saga, about Andromeda Slate, the most ordinary girl in America, falling for a humanoid alien abomination.
-Also featuring said Lovecraft Lite Eldritch Abomination, Domestic Abuser portrayed as a likable character and christian allegories.
+- Viridian Saga, about Andromeda Slate, the most ordinary girl in America, who winds up literally romancing Cthulu.
+Also featuring said Lovecraft Lite Eldritch Abomination, Domestic Abuser portrayed as a likable character and Christian allegories.
+Actually a Stealth Parody of this genre written by several authors under a pseudonym.

 - Wicked Lovely